Dzungar Khanate: Genocide

 Dzungar delegates from the Ili region (flag with "伊犁", Ili) at the Forbidden City in Beijing, China, to bring tribute to the Qianlong Emperor, in 1761. 万国来朝图.

 According to the Qing scholar Wei Yuan (1794–1857), the Dzungar population before the Qing conquest was around 600,000 in 200,000 households.
 Wei Yuan wrote that about 40 percent of the Dzungar households were killed by smallpox, 20 percent fled to Russia or Kazakh tribes, and 30 percent were killed by Manchu bannermen.
-For several thousands of li, there were no gers except of those who had surrendered.
+For several thousands of li, there were no gers except for those who had surrendered.
 Wen-Djang Chu wrote that 80 percent of the 600,000 or more Dzungars were destroyed by disease and attack which Michael Clarke described as "the complete destruction of not only the Dzungar state but of the Dzungars as a people".

-It's argued by the historian Peter Perdue that the destruction of the Dzungars was the result of an explicit policy of extermination launched by the Qianlong Emperor which lasted for two years.
+It's argued by the historian Peter Perdue that the destruction of the Dzungars was the result of an explicit policy of extermination launched by the Qianlong Emperor, which lasted for two years.
 His commanders were reluctant to carry out his orders, which he repeated several times using the term jiao (extermination) over and over again.
 The commanders Hadaha and Agui were punished for only occupying Dzungar lands but letting the people escape.
 The generals Jaohui and Shuhede were punished for not showing sufficient zeal in exterminating rebels.
 Qianlong explicitly ordered the Khalkha Mongols to "take the young and strong and massacre them".
-The elderly, children, and women were spared but they could not preserve their former names or titles.
+The elderly, children, and women were spared, but they could not preserve their former names or titles.
 Mark Levene, a historian whose recent research interests focus on genocide, states that the extermination of the Dzungars was "arguably the eighteenth century genocide par excellence".

 Widespread anti-Dzungar opinion by former Dzungar subjects contributed to their genocide.
 The Muslim Kazakhs and former people of the Yarkent Khanate in the Tarim Basin (now called Uyghurs), were treated poorly by their Buddhist Dzungar rulers, who used them as slave labor; in consequence, they participated in the Qing invasion and attacked the Dzungars.
 Uyghur leaders like Khoja Emin or Khojis were granted titles within the Qing nobility, and acted as intermediaries with Muslims from the Tarim Basin.
 They told the Muslims that the Qing only wanted to kill Oirats and that they would leave the Muslims alone.
 They also convinced the Muslims to aid the Qing in killing Oirats.